aipodcastmy-pixel/CSV-Data-Analysis-Agent-Assistant/readme.md

 1.  **Configure your API Key**: Before you begin, open the settings (⚙️) and add your Gemini API Key.
 2.  **Upload a CSV file**: Drag and drop your file or use the file selector.
 This starts a new session.
 The AI will automatically clean and reshape the data if needed.
 Your work is saved automatically.
-3.  **Review Auto-Analysis**: If Cloud AI is enabled, the assistant will automatically generate several analysis cards.
+3.  **Review Auto-Analysis**: The assistant will automatically generate several analysis cards.
 4.  **Interact with Charts**:
     *   Use the icons on a card to switch between bar, line, and pie charts.
     *   Use the "Show Top" dropdown to filter noisy charts.